mvrl-clasp/MultimodalFusionFramework/README.md

 # Citation and Contact
 Please cite our paper when you use this framework or parts of it:

-Vaidyanathan, P., Prud'hommeaux, E., Alm, C. O., and Pelz, J. B., Computational framework for fusing eye movements and spoken narratives for image annotation, Submitted or the following bibtex:
+Vaidyanathan, P., Prud’hommeaux, E., Alm, C. O., & Pelz, J. B. (2020).
+Computational framework for fusing eye movements and spoken narratives for image annotation.
+Journal of Vision, 00(0):06788, 1–28.

-Coming soon!

 For any questions about this dataset or software please contact Preethi Vaidyanathan at pxv1621@rit.edu.